Assassination of Mahatma Gandhi: Other reports

 According to some reports, Godse surrendered voluntarily and asked for the police.
 Yet other reports state he was rushed by the crowd, beaten, arrested, and taken to jail.
 According to some eyewitnesses and court proceedings, Nathuram Godse was seized immediately by witnesses and an Indian Air Force officer dispossessed him of the pistol.
 The crowd beat him to a bloodied state.
 The police wrested him loose from the angry crowd, took him to jail.
 A FIR was filed by Nandlal Mehta at the Tughlak Road police station at Delhi.

-The 31 January 1948 issue of The Guardian, a British newspaper, described Gandhi as walking from the "Birla House to the lawn where his evening prayer meetings were held".
+The 31 January 1948 issue of the Manchester Guardian, a British newspaper, described Gandhi as walking from the "Birla House to the lawn where his evening prayer meetings were held".
 Gandhi was a bit late for the prayer, leaning on the shoulders of two grand-nieces.
 On his way, he was approached by a man [Godse] dressed in a khaki bush jacket and blue trousers.
-According to one version, stated The Guardian, Gandhi smiled back and spoke to Godse, then the assailant pulled out a pistol and fired three times, at point-blank range, into Gandhi's chest, stomach and groin.
+According to one version, stated the Guardian, Gandhi smiled back and spoke to Godse, then the assailant pulled out a pistol and fired three times, at point-blank range, into Gandhi's chest, stomach and groin.
 Gandhi died at 5:40pm, about half an hour after he was shot.

-According to The Guardian report, which did not mention Herbert Reiner Jr, Godse "fired a fourth shot, apparently in an effort to kill himself, but a Royal Indian Air Force sergeant standing alongside jolted his arm and wrenched the pistol away.
+According to the Guardian report, which did not mention Herbert Reiner Jr, Godse "fired a fourth shot, apparently in an effort to kill himself, but a Royal Indian Air Force sergeant standing alongside jolted his arm and wrenched the pistol away.
 The sergeant wanted to shoot the man but was stopped by the police.
 An infuriated crowd fell upon the man and beat him with sticks, but he was apprehended by the police and taken to a police station."
 Godse was questioned by reporters, who in English replied that he was not sorry to have killed Gandhi and awaited his day in court to explain his reasons.

 Vincent Sheean was another eyewitness and an American reporter who had covered World War II events.
 He went to India in 1947 and became a disciple of Gandhi.
 He was with the BBC reporter Bob Stimson in Birla House premises when Gandhi was assassinated.
 They stood next to each other by the corner of a wall.
 According to Sheean, Gandhi walked across the grass in their direction, leaning lightly "on two of the girls", and two or three others following them.
 Gandhi wrapped in a homespun shawl passed them by, states Sheean's eyewitness account, and climbed up four or five steps to the prayer ground.
 As usual, according to Sheean, "there was a clump of people, some of whom were standing and some of whom had gone on their knees or bent low before him.
 Bob and I turned to watch-we were perhaps ten feet away from the steps-but the clump of people cut off our view of the Mahatma now: he was so small".